The toad-in-the-shoe post-it

 I don’t hold out much hope, but there are worse places for a stranded amphibian to set up home.

-Read more stories about Tom's dad in his latest book, Talk To The Tail (Simon And Schuster, £8.99) or at a discount from the Saga Bookshop.
+Read more stories about Tom's dad in his latest book, Talk To The Tail (Simon And Schuster, £8.99)

 Read about Tom Cox's childhood holidays with his Loud Dad in the August issue of Saga Magazine.